marcellou/dsc-04-45-02-introduction-to-autoencoders-nyc-career-ds-102218/README.md

 - Sensitive enough to accurately build a reconstruction from inputs.
 - Insensitive enough not to directly memorize/overfit to the inputs.

 This trade-off forces the model to maintain __only the necessary variations__ in the data required to reconstruct the input without holding on to redundancies in data.
-For this, we use a loss function where one term encourages our model to be sensitive to the inputs (ie. __reconstruction loss__ $L(x,x̂)$ and a second term discourages memorization/overfitting (ie. an added regularizer).
+For this, we use a loss function where one term encourages our model to be sensitive to the inputs (ie. __reconstruction loss__ $L(x,z)$ and a second term discourages memorization/overfitting (ie. an added regularizer).
+For a reconstruction $z$ and the original input $x$:

-$$L(x,x̂ )+ regularizer$$
+$$Loss(x,z) + regularizer$$

 We typically add a scaling parameter in front of the regularization term so that we can adjust the trade-off between the two objectives.
+We'll look into regularization later in the section.

 In the commonly used undercomplete AE, penalizing the network according to the reconstruction error allows the model can learn the most important attributes of the input data and how to best reconstruct the original input from an "encoded" state.
 Ideally, this encoding will learn and describe latent attributes of the input data.

-The loss functions typically used in these architectures is mean squared error:
+The loss function $L$ typically used in these architectures is mean squared error:

-$$J(x,z)=‖x−z‖^2$$
+$$L(x,z)=‖x−z‖^2$$

 This measures how close the reconstructed input $z$ is to the original input $x$.
-When the data resembles a vector binary values or a vector of probabilities (which are both values in the range of [0,1]), we can also use the cross-entropy of reconstruction loss function, which calculates how many “bits” of information are preserved in the reconstruction compared to the original.
-This loss function is:
+When the data resembles a vector binary values or a vector of probabilities (which are both values in the range of [0,1]), we can also use the cross-entropy of reconstruction loss function, which calculates how many bits of information are preserved in the reconstruction compared to the original.
+The cross entropy loss function is calculated as:

-$$J(x,z)=−\sum_k^d[x_k log(z_k)+(1−x_k)log(1−z_k)]$$
+$$L(x,z)=−\sum_k^d[x_k log(z_k)+(1−x_k)log(1−z_k)]$$

-> Autoencoders are trained the same way as ANNs via backpropagation.
+> __Note: Autoencoders are trained the same way as ANNs, via backpropagation.__

-### AE Hyper Parameters
+### AE Hyper-parameters

 There are 4 hyperparameters that we need to set before training an autoencoder: